MediaX-SJTU/MediaX/content/publication/CaT/index.md

 ---
-title: CaT: Weakly Supervised Object Detection With Category Transfer
+title: LAR-SR: A Local Autoregressive Model for Image Super-Resolution

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yangyi Dong
+  - Baisong Guo
   - Xiaoyun Zhang
+  - Haoning Wu
-  - Zhixin Wang
+  - Yu Wang
   - Ya Zhang
-  - Siheng Chen
-  - Yanfeng Wang
+  - Yan-Feng Wang

 # Author notes (optional)
 # author_notes: